• Skip to main content

 Where to Buy Istanbulkart in Sultanahmet

-In order to buy Istanbulkart from Sultanahmet, you can go to the kiosk you see in the picture above.
-To find this place, you can follow the tramway in the direction of the Grand Bazaar, taking Hagia Sophia behind you.
+In order to buy Istanbulkart from Sultanahmet, you can use the yellow-black ticket machines located next to Sultanahmet Tram Station.
+To find the station, you can follow the tramway in the direction of the Grand Bazaar, taking Hagia Sophia behind you.

 It will be enough to walk for five minutes from the road called Divanyolu Street where the tram tracks are located.
-After passing the Sultanahmet Tram Station, you will see the kiosk I mentioned on your left.
+After finding the Sultanahmet Tram Station, you will see the machines I mentioned on your left.

 Where to Buy Istanbulkart in Taksim